bbauska/Anti-Project2025/AEI.md

 Thank you.

-Alan Ehrenhalt is executive editor of Governing magazine.
+Alan Ehrenhalt is executive editor of Governing Magazine.

 Find a scholar by policy area: